 Uber fare estimate in the Dominican Republic

-At the beginning the Uber fare was a fixed amount per trip, depending on the distance, then Uber changed the charging rate based on the time and the route in Kilometers of each trip, for the traditional Uber the base fare starts with 35 Dominican pesos (US $ 0.7), 4 Dominican pesos per minute of travel (US $ 0.08) 10 Dominican pesos per Kilometer (US $ 0.2), adding all these factors you will get the rate of your trip.
+For the traditional Uber, the base fare starts with 35 Dominican pesos (US $ 0.7), 4 Dominican pesos per minute of travel (US $ 0.08) 10 Dominican pesos per Kilometer (US $ 0.2), adding all these factors you will get the rate of your trip.

 For example; If you will make a trip of 8 kilometers and 30 minutes approximate, the rate would be calculated: